masaba/masaba.github.io/_pages/papers.md

 **In Prep**

+**Asaba, M.**, Wu, Y., Carrillo, B., & Gweon, H. (in prep).
+Inferring competence from emotional responses to performance outcomes.
+(Equal First Authors)

+**Asaba, M.**, Hembacher, E., Stegall, J., Frank, M., & Gweon, H. (in prep).
+Young children use statistical evidence to infer the informativeness of praise.

 Gweon, H., **Asaba, M.**, Bennett-Pierre, G., & Jara-Ettinger, J. (in prep).
 An intuitive understanding of task difficulty in US and Tsimane' children.

 Bennett-Pierre, G., **Asaba, M.**, & Gweon, H. (in prep).
 Young children consider expected task difficulty to decide what to do and whom to help.

 **Submitted & Under revision**

 **Asaba, M.**, Gweon, H. (under revision).
-Young children can strategically communicate about the self.
+Young children infer and manager what others think of the self.
+Proceedings of the National Academy of Sciences.

 **Asaba, M.**, Li, X., Yow, W. Q., & Gweon, H. (under revision).
 Four-year-olds strategically demonstrate their competence to a puppet but only when others treat it as an agent.
+Cognitive Development.
 (Equal First Authors)

 ---

+**Published**

 Chuey, A., **Asaba, M.**, Bridgers, S., Carrillo, B., Dietz, G., Garcia, T., Leonard, J., Liu, S., Merrick, M., Radwan, S., Stegall, J. Velez, N., Woo, B., Wu, Y., Zhao, X., Frank, M., Gweon, H. (in press).
 Examining the validity of online methods for developmental research.
 Frontiers Psychology.

 **Asaba, M.**, Chuey, A., Gweon, H. (2021).
-Beyond knowledge vs. belief: The contents of mentalstate representations and their underlying computations (*Commentary on Philips et al. Knowledge before Belief).
+Beyond knowledge vs. belief: The contents of mental state representations and their underlying computations (*Commentary on Philips et al. Knowledge before Belief).
 Behavioral and Brain Sciences.

 Wu, Y., Tessler, M. H., **Asaba, M.**, Zhu, P., Gweon, H., Frank, M. C. (2021).
 Integrating emotional expressions with utterances in pragmatic inference.
 Proceedings of the 43rd Annual Conference of the Cognitive Science Society.
 (Equal First Authors)